 Patients can develop periodontal abscesses as a result of some dental procedures that may cause occasional pockets to form around the teeth.

-The use of antibiotics in cases of inflammation Untreated periodontitis can mask the symptoms of abscesses that can progress to abscesses Periodontics.
+The use of antibiotics in cases of inflammation Untreated periodontitis can mask the symptoms of root abscesses that can progress to abscesses Periodontics.

 Sometimes gum damage can lead to abscesses Periodontics even in the absence of inflammation Periodons.

 Can a tooth abscess be treated at home?

 There are procedures you can take at home to relieve pain:

 - Avoid extremely hot and very cold foods and drinks

 - Chewing on the side of the mouth that does not have an abscess will be less painful